 Anti-Money Laundering (AML) compliance is mandatory in the United Kingdom for organizations at risk.
 The UK has been taking effective steps from the past to combat financial crime.
 In addition, AML laws and AML regulations make the fight against financial crimes effective.

 AML Laws and Regulations in the UK

 The Financial Conduct Authority is the regulatory body for financial services in the United Kingdom.
-The Financial Conduct Authority's duties and objectives include ensuring and maintaining the integrity and security of the financial system.
-The regulator was established in 2013 after “the Financial Services Act” came into force.
-FCA has regulatory, investigative and prohibition powers on financial systems.
+The Financial Conduct Authority's duties and objectives include ensuring and maintaining the financial system's integrity and security.
+The regulator was established in 2013 after "the Financial Services Act" came into force.
+FCA has regulatory, investigative, and prohibition powers on financial systems.
 There are 59,000 financial service companies that FCA has regulatory authority in the UK.
 An important focus of the FCA is Anti-Money Laundering.
 The Financial Conduct Authority supervises whether banks and other financial institutions meet their AML obligations.

 The AML program covers every step that businesses take against money laundering and terrorist financing.
-That's why businesses need the AML program to effectively combat financial crime.
-The main components of an AML program are Customer Due Diligence (CDD) procedures, Know Your Customer (KYC) policy, monitoring and reporting suspicious transactions.
+That's why businesses need the AML program to combat financial crime effectively.
+The main components of an AML program are Customer Due Diligence (CDD) procedures, Know Your Customer (KYC) policy, monitoring, and reporting suspicious transactions.